SunyataZero/peoples-fund/docs/req-spec.md

 ## 18-40 year old low- and middle income country (LMIC) inhabitants

-Our primary rating and voting group: We aim for this to be our major membership base.
-Most LMIC residents do not pay membership fees, but we really need them for rating projects, voting for the board, and submitting applications for funding.
+The group of people that we represent: We aim for this to be our major membership base.
+Most LMIC residents do not pay membership fees, but we really need them for expressing their oppinions, rating projects, voting for the board, and submitting applications for funding.

 * Priority: High
-* Target roles: volunteering, rating, voting, applying for funding
+* Target roles: rating, voting, applying for funding
 * Considerations: Mobile platforms, low bandwidth, other languages

-## People aged 65+
+## People aged 65+ in HICs
 > Secondarily: 65+: retired people that may have time, perhaps money, and want to do good, but the above 2 groups will be our primary target groups.

 * Priority: Low
-* Target roles: Contributing, volunteering rating and voting
+* Target roles: Donors / passive paying members
 * Considerations: Simplicity

 ## Country ambassadors
 * Priority: Low

-## ???
-TBD: People Applying for funding ???
+## People applying for funding
 * Priority: Medium
-* Target roles:
+* Target roles: Will read information on current grant openings and fill in forms for funding applications
-* Considerations:
+* Considerations: Simplicity/user-friendliness in information and forms.

 ## Administrators of the website
 * Priority: Low